Economic Policy Institute

-The Economic Policy Institute (EPI) is a 501(c)(3) non-profit American, left-leaning think tank based in Washington, D.C., that carries out economic research and analyzes the economic impact of policies and proposals.
-Affiliated with the labor movement the EPI is usually described as presenting a left-leaning and pro-union viewpoint on public policy issues.
-Since 2021, the EPI has been led by economist Heidi Shierholz, a former Chief Economist of the Department of Labor.
+The Economic Policy Institute (EPI) is a 501(c)(3) non-profit think tank based in Washington, D.C., that carries out economic research and analyzes the economic impact of policies and proposals.
+Affiliated with the labor movement, the EPI is usually described as presenting a left-wing and pro-union viewpoint on public policy issues.
+Since 2021, EPI has been led by economist Heidi Shierholz, the former chief economist of the Department of Labor.

-The EPI has a sister organization, the EPI Policy Center, which is a 501(c)(4) group.
+EPI has an advocacy arm, EPI Action, which is a 501(c)(4) group.